-On December 21, 2016, the Company entered into a Securities Purchase Agreement with Eagle Equities pursuant to which Eagle Equities purchased two 8% convertible redeemable junior subordinated promissory notes, each in the principal amount of \$157,500.
-The first note (the "December 21 Eagle Note") was funded with cash and the second note (the "December 21 Eagle Back-End Note") was initially paid for by an offsetting promissory note issued by Eagle Equities to the Company (the "December 21 Eagle Note Receivable").
-The terms of the December 21 Eagle Back-End Note require cash funding prior to any conversion thereunder.
-The December 21 Eagle Note Receivable was due December 21, 2017, unless certain conditions were not met, in which case both the December 21 Eagle Back-End Note and the December 21 Eagle Note and the December 21 Eagle Back-End Note had a maturity date one year from the date of issuance upon which any outstanding principal and interest is due and payable.
-The outstanding principal amounts plus accrued interest under both the December 21 Eagle Note and the December 21 Eagle Back-End Note were convertible into shares of the Company's common stock at a conversion price equal to 60% of the lowest closing bid price of the common stock for the ten trading days prior to the conversion, subject to adjustment in certain events.
-On May 4, 2017, the Company received payment of the December 21 Eagle Note Receivable in the amount of \$157,500 that offset the December 21 Eagle Back-End Note.
-Proceeds from the December 21 Eagle Note Receivable of \$7,500 were paid directly to legal fees resulting in net cash proceeds of \$150,000 received by the Company.
-As a result, the December 21 Eagle Back-End Note then became convertible.
-The December 21 Eagle Note and the December 21 Eagle Back-End Note along with \$7,773 and \$5,656, respectively, of accrued interest was fully converted (see Note 8 - Stockholders' Deficit) and the repayments resulted in a full reduction of the put premiums.
+On November 3, 2017, the Company entered into a Securities Purchase Agreement dated as of October 25, 2017, with Eagle Equities, pursuant to which Eagle Equities purchased two 8% convertible redeemable junior subordinated promissory notes, each in the principal amount of \$200,000.
+The first note (the "October 2017 Eagle Note") was funded with cash and the second note (the "October 2017 Eagle Back-End Note") was initially paid for by an offsetting promissory note issued by Eagle Equities to the Company (the "October 2017 Eagle Note Receivable").
+The terms of the October 2017 Eagle Back-End Note require cash funding prior to any conversion thereunder.
+The October 2017 Eagle Note Receivable is due June 25, 2018, unless certain conditions are not met, in which case both the October 2017 Eagle Back-End Note and the October 2017 Eagle Back-End Note have a maturity date one year from the date of issuance upon which any outstanding principal and interest is due and payable.
+The amounts cash funded plus accrued interest under both the October 2017 Eagle Note are convertible into common stock, par value \$0.001 of the Company at a conversion price equal to 60% of the lowest closing bid price of the common stock for the ten trading days prior to the conversion, subject to adjustment in certain events.
+On December 6, 2017, the Company received payment of \$10,000 were paid directly to legal fees resulting in net cash proceeds of \$190,000 received by the Company.
+As a result, the October 2017 Eagle Back-End Note is now convertible.
+The October 2017 Eagle Rack-End Note are condingly the Company recorded a put premium of \$133,333 as each of the notes were funded.
+As of June 30, 2019, the outstanding principal balance under the October 2017 Eagle Note along with \$14,653 of accrued interest was fully converted (see Note 8 - Stockholders' Deficit) resulting in full repayment of the note and a full reduction of